eagle13gy/dicom_contour/README.md

-Pipeline to read paired Dicom and Contours
+Pipeline to read paired Dicoms and Contours
 ============================================================
 Yi Guo